RosettaCommons/documentation/GALigandDock-Preprocessing.md

 ## Overview
 This page provides how to preprocess your inputs for setting up GALigandDock runs.
 Note that many of current preprocessing stages require running external softwares, since GALigandDock is still a new application and not many effort has been made to improve its user interface.
-Many of preprocessing stages list below will be simplified or unified into our own script in the future so that users can easily setup docking runs.
+Many of preprocessing stages listed below will be simplified or unified into our own script in the future so that users can easily setup docking runs.

 ### 1. Make a proper mol2 file
 Prepare a "proper" mol2 file starting from either SMILES string or a mol2 file.